ryujinx-mirror/ryujinx/README.md

 ## Notice

-As of now, this repository serves simply as a downstream fork of the original Ryujinx project, and won't be accepting any new changes until further information arises.
+As of now, the [ryujinx-mirror/ryujinx](https://github.com/ryujinx-mirror/ryujinx) repository serves simply as a downstream fork of the original Ryujinx project, and won't be accepting any new changes until further information arises.

 ___